 Energy-saving devices such as automatic light switches, low-flush toilets, wash basins with sensors, eco-labelled chemicals, and energy efficient dishwashers and washing machines are now common.
 In many hotels bed linen and towels are no longer changed daily unless specifically requested by guests.
 A number of disposable products have been replaced, and some hotels, like Scandic, have replaced mineral water with bottled tap water.

 Many hotels feature organic products on their menus.
 For example, Scandic have decided to say no to genetically modified (GM) foods and serve organic breakfast and fair trade coffee.

-Many operators in Norway offer safe, nature-based activities such as dog-sledding, hiking, kayaking, as well as bird watching and wildlife safaris.
+Many tour operators in Norway offer safe, nature-based activities such as dog-sledding, hiking, kayaking, bird watching and wildlife safaris.
 These are environmentally friendly activities with little or no impact on local ecosystems.

 Innovation Norway offers training programmes for the industry, including a course in sustainable tourism.
 Acquiring a certification inevitably leads to a quality improvement for the businesses completing the course.

 At the opening of Scandic Fornebu for example, staff went from door to door and spoke with local residents, telling them about the hotel and asking for input on how the hotel could get involved locally.
 Residents were encouraged to take part in a brainstorming session and to come up with suggestions for how to make the Snarøya area a better place to live and visit.

 An increasing number of Norwegian hotels acquire an environmental certification, meaning they have taken great steps in waste management, energy efficiency and reduced chemical and water usage.
 The main green certifications you will meet in Norway are: